ChenGiuseppe/PyMM/README.md

 > **NOTE**: the selection system follows the <em>bysum index-range</em> selection mode of [MDAnalysis](https://docs.mdanalysis.org/stable/documentation_pages/selections.html), a library that PyMM relies on.

 * --match: reorder the QC reference geometry to match the atoms order in the MD simulation.
-It is useful when the geometry used for the quantum mechanical calculation doesn't match the order of the MD simulation.
+It is useful when the geometry used for the quantum mechanical calculation does not match the order of the MD simulation.
-> **NOTE**: not matching the QC atoms is a common source of error.
+> **NOTE**: a wrong match of the QC atoms with respect to the MD simulation is a very common source of error.

 #### OUTPUT
 * -o: job name that will be used as a prefix to all the output files.
 (Default: pymm).
 The programs will output: QC geometry as an xyz file, eigenvalues and eigenvectors.